-Semester Projects, Thesis Topics & Summer Jobs
+Semester Projects and Thesis Topics

-Planning & Optimization | Mobile Robotics | Industrial | Novel Technologies | Finished Projects
+Planning & Optimization | Mobile Robotics | Industry and Research | Finished Projects

 We offer topics from various fields of robotics to students of bachelor’s and master’s studies.
 Our students solve tasks such as navigation, localization, planning for one or more robots, or processing information from rangefinder sensors and standard and RGBD cameras.
 We work with both simulated data and real robots, from classic manipulators, through mobile robots to drones.
 In the laboratory, we also have Tiago++ – a two-armed mobile manipulator.
 The topics are listed so that they can be followed up with a bachelor’s/master’s thesis in the following semester.